RAMMVIER/Data-Structures-and-Algorithms-in-Python/README.md

 # Python data structure and algorithm
-Data structure and algorithm in Python
+Data structures and algorithms in Python

 ## Data structure